polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/README.md

 ## Part II

-In Part II, we'll delve into more advanced AI concepts and techniques, beginning with **classification**.
+In Part II, we'll delve into the art of **classification**.
+We will upgrade Tenny, the Analyst to Tenny, the Stock Classifier.
+We'll explore the nuances of classification, the different types of classification problems, and the various techniques used to solve them.
+We'll also learn how to craft our own classification criteria, based on our understanding and perspective.
+Finally, we'll train Tenny, the Stock Classifier, with our dataset and evaluate its performance.
+Real world examples with real world data.

 [Chapter 9 - Exploring the Art of Classification with Tenny](009-exploring-the-art-of-classfication%2FREADME.md)